Primetalk/SynapseGrid/README.md

 2. Strictly typed message handling in Akka actors (a bit more natural than in Typed actors or Typed Channels).
 3. Multi input/multi output functions.
 4. Systems process portions of information ASAP.
+5. It is possible to nest subsystems (like matreshkas).
-5. Declarative composition in the form of DataFlow diagram.
+6. Declarative composition in the form of DataFlow diagram.
-6. Easy to use DSL:
+7. Easy to use DSL:
 <pre>
   val a = contact\[String]\("a")
   val b = contact\[String]\("b")